 The applicants must then present themselves at the place and date indicated by the Questura.
-Applicants held in CPR are brought by the police authorities to the border from which they will be transferred to the responsible Member State.

 The applicant usually waits for months without knowing if the Dublin procedure has started, to which country a request has been addressed and the criteria on which it has been laid down.
 In the majority of cases, it is only thanks to the help of NGOs providing adequate information that asylum seekers are able to go through the whole Dublin procedure.
-When necessary, the NGOs contact the authorities to get the required information.
+When necessary, the NGOs contact the authorities to obtain the required information.